DavidSchneider47/transit-oriented-discoveries/README.md

 # transit-oriented-discoveries
 This repository contains notebooks and files that provide data-driven insights into U.S. urban landscapes.
 It contains information on approximately 3,900 transit stations in the United States and surrounding land uses, transportation networks, housing and demographics.
+You can learn more at https://www.transitorienteddiscoveries.com/.
+Sign up to receive regular updates or email connect@transitdiscoveries.com to learn more.